 What days do you sail at the GRCYC and where?

-We sail most Sundays at the Gladstone Marina, sailing between the first & second fingers.
+The GRCYC sail most Sundays (with the kind permission of the Gladstone Ports Corporation) to the right-hand side of Volunteer Marine Rescue (VMR) on the commercial jetty in the Gladstone Marina.
 Please check our Calendar in the site menu for racing dates.
 We start arriving to rig up & have a chat at about 12:00 and start racing around 1pm

 Do hobby shops stock International One Meter yachts that are sailed at the GRCYC?